zwiebert/tronferno-fhem/README.md

 This project contains two different FHEM modules for the purpose of controlling and utilizing physical Fernotron devices via radio frequency.
 Fernotron devices are shutters, plugs and  controllers, sensors for input.

-1. FHEM module Fernotron controls Fernotron devices and utilizes Sensors and Switches for usage with FHEM.
-It requires SIGNALduino as underlying IODev and RF transceiver hardware.
-The installation is described below.
-After that, please refer to the [module help text](doc/sduino_fernotron.pod).
+### 1. FHEM module Fernotron

+ * It controls Fernotron devices and utilizes Sensors and Switches for usage with FHEM.
-2. FHEM  Module Tronferno controls Fernotron devices.
-It has its own I/O device module TronfernoMCU.
-It requires the [Tronferno-MCU](https://github.com/zwiebert/tronferno-mcu) RF transceiver hardware.
-Installation is described below.
-Please refer to  [TronfernoMCU I/O  module help text](doc/tronferno_mcu.pod) and [Tronferno module help text](doc/tronferno.pod) for usage information after that.
+ * It requires SIGNALduino as underlying IODev and RF transceiver hardware.
+ * Please refer to the [module help text](doc/sduino_fernotron.pod).

-## Installation
+### Installation and Update

-Installation and update of the modules and documentation is done by FHEM's update command:
+ The module and commandref are installed by FHEM's update command:

-### Fernotron module for SIGNALduino
 ```
      update all https://raw.githubusercontent.com/zwiebert/tronferno-fhem/master/modules/sduino/control.txt
 ```